 Casablanca Hotel and Casino has a showroom, a marvelous pool, and a world-class spa making it a great Couples Getaway destination.

-Subsequently, Stay and Play packages, timeshares and a friendly atmosphere keeps Mesquite as a top-choice destination for Las Vegas and Utah tourists.
+Subsequently, Stay and Play packages, timeshares, and a friendly atmosphere keeps Mesquite energize the economy.
+These packages have also made Mesquite a getaway destination for Las Vegas and Utah tourists.

 Since most homes were built in the last 20 years with a large retirement demographic, homes tend to be one-story ranch-style